multiversx/multiversx-improvement-documents/economicsV2.md

 This proposal introduces a durable, economic growth model designed to secure the network, reward participation, and channel every measure of success back into EGLD.
 It establishes clear mechanisms that link activity, productivity, and demand, transforming emissions and fees into engines of sustainable expansion.

-Building on this foundation, it adds a new strategic capability: the power to act collectively and decisively when opportunities arise that can accelerate adoption and long-term value through a Reflexive Strategic Investment primitive.
+Building on this foundation, the framework adds a strategic capability: collective, decisive action through the Reflexive Strategic Investment primitive to accelerate adoption and long-term value creation.
 Together, these components form a complete framework for a self-reinforcing economy which balances continuity with adaptability, stability with growth, and anchors the next phase of MultiversX in a clear, measurable, adaptive, and future-proof design.